AnisurRahmanJU/CodeViz/README.md

 # Code Visualizer

 A lightweight web-based code visualizer inspired by [Python Tutor](https://pythontutor.com/).
-This project lets users write code in a CodeMirror-powered editor, then visualize the code execution step-by-step using Python Tutor’s official visualization tool embedded via iframe.
+This project lets users write code in a CodeMirror-powered editor, then visualize the code execution step-by-step using Python Tutor’s official visualization tool.

 ---